swaptacular/swpt-k8s-config/README.md

 ## Wait for the cluster to start the pods

-This process will take some time.
+After FluxCD has been bootstrapped, starting the pods will take some time.
 You can use `kubectl` to monitor the process.
-To check for any issues during FluxCD's reconciliation, you may run the following command:
+To check for any issues during FluxCD's reconciliation, you may run the following
+command:

 ``` console
 $ flux get all -A --status-selector ready=false